szilard/ml-x1/README.md

 <img src="figs/h2o-1.png" width="700">

-h2o is faster on r3 than x1 if restricted to same number of cores and it gets about at the same speed on r3 and x1 if all cores used.
+h2o is faster on r3 than on x1 if restricted to same number of cores and it gets about at the same speed on r3 and x1 if all cores used (32/128 respectively).

 ### xgboost